Experiment IV: Overview

 The song tells a story about a secret military plan to create a sound that is horrific enough to kill people.
 The story's ending is unclear, but in the music video nearly every person working on the project is killed by the horrific sound, which is personified by Bush herself as she changes from an angelic apparition into a horrific flying monster.

 The song features Nigel Kennedy on violin, who at one point replicates the screeching violins from Bernard Herrmann's famous scoring of the shower scene in Alfred Hitchcock's 1960 film Psycho.

 The B-sides of both the 7" and 12" singles included a reworking of Bush's 1978 hit "Wuthering Heights".
-The 12" single included the 1980 song "December Will Be Magic Again" as an additional B-side track.
+The 12" single and cassingle included the 1980 song "December Will Be Magic Again" as an additional B-side track.

 An extended version of "Experiment IV" appeared on the 12" vinyl release of the single.
 Both versions of the song were included in the second volume of rarities in the box set This Woman's Work, released in 1990.
 A slightly longer version, known as the "Video Mix" appears on 2019's The Other Sides.
 A remix, combining elements of the 12" and the single version, was released on streaming platforms in 2025, as part of the compilation Best Of The Other Sides.